-By now it is well-known that in a finite agent economy with asymmetric information, a rational expectations equilibrium (REE) may not exist (Kreps (1977)), may not be incentive compatible, may not be fully or ex-post Pareto optimal and may not be implementable as a perfect Bayesian equilibrium (Glycopantis and Yannelis (2005) p.
+By now it is well-known that in a finite economy with asymmetric information a rational expectations equilibrium (REE) may not exist (Kreps 1977), may not be incentive compatible, may not be fully or ex-post Pareto optimal and may not be implementable as a perfect Bayesian equilibrium (Glycopantis and Yannelis 2005, p.
 31 and also Example 9.1.1 p.
 43).
-Thus, if the intent of the REE notion is to capture contracts among agents under asymmetric information, then such contracts not only they don't exist universally in well behaved economies (i.e., economies with concave, continuous, monotone utility functions and strictly positive initial endowments), but even if they exist, they fail to have any normative properties, such as incentive compatibility, Pareto optimality and Bayesian rationality.
-The main conceptual difficulty that one encounters with the REE which creates all the above problems is the fact that individuals are supposed to maximize their interim expected utility conditioned not only on their own private information, but also on the information that the equilibrium prices generate.
-Since prices are computed on the basis of agents' characteristics, then agents must act as knowing all the characteristics in the economy, which is rather difficult to justify.
+Thus, if the intent of the REE notion is to capture contracts among agents under asymmetric information, then such contracts not only do not exist universally in well behaving economies (i.e., economies with concave, continuous, monotone utility functions and strictly positive initial endowments), but even if they exist they fail to have any normative properties, such as incentive compatibility, Pareto optimality and Bayesian rationality.
+The main conceptual difficulty that one encounters with the REE, which creates all the above problems, is the fact that individuals are supposed to maximize their interim expected utility conditioned not only on their own private information, but also on the information that the equilibrium prices generate.
+Since prices are computed on the basis of agents' characteristics, then agents must act as if they knew all the characteristics in the economy, which is rather difficult to justify.
 Perhaps a possible interpretation of the REE concept may be as follows: agents reports all their characteristics to a central planning authority (CPA), i.e., an auctioneer or government.
 The CPA has all the information needed to compute the equilibrium prices and therefore announces them to all the agents once they are computed.
 Agents now proceed by maximizing their interim expected utilities based on their own private information and the information the announced equilibrium prices have generated.
-This optimization of interim utilities by each agent, results in optimal consumption bundles which clear the market for every state of nature, i.e., the sum of the optimal consumption of each agent is equal to their aggregate initial endowment for each state of nature.
-One may conjecture that if we repeat this process from period to period the asymmetric information may disappear after a large repetition, and all agents will have the same information.
+This optimization of interim utilities by each agent results in optimal consumption bundles which clear the market for every state of nature, i.e., the sum of the optimal consumption of each agent is equal to their aggregate initial endowment for each state of nature.
+One may conjecture that if we repeat this process from period to period, allowing agents to observe the equilibrium prices and allocations and to update their private information, then the asymmetric information may disappear after a large number of repetitions and all agents will have the same information.

-One of our main objectives is to provide a rationalization of the REE which is based on a repeated interim decision making providing the validity of the above conjecture.
-Indeed, we will show that agents by observing in each period the realized REE outcome, they refine their private information and as time goes on, they reach the symmetric information REE.
-This is the best outcome that agents can reach and may coincide with the state-contingent Walrasian equilibrium which exists, it is Pareto optimal and clearly incentive compatible.
+One of our main objectives is to provide a rationalization of the REE which is based on a repeated interim decision making, providing the validity of the above conjecture.
+Indeed, we will show that agents, by observing in each period the realized REE outcome, refine their private information and, as time goes on, they reach the symmetric information REE.
+This is the best outcome that agents can reach and may coincide with the state-contingent Walrasian equilibrium which exists, it is Pareto optimal and clearly incentive compatible (since there is no asymmetric information in the limit, there is no incentive compatibility issue).

-Furthermore we provide a stability result.
-We show that any limit symmetric information REE can be approximated by a sequence of approximate REE outcomes.
+Furthermore we provide a robustness result.
+We show that any limit symmetric information REE can be approximated by a sequence of approximate asymmetric REE outcomes.
 In other words, we can always construct a route indicating how agents reached the symmetric REE.
-One may view the one shot limit symmetric information REE as a result of the limit of infinitely many repetitions (plays) of asymmetric REE outcomes.
+One may view the one shot limit symmetric information REE as a result of the limit of infinitely many repetitions (trades) of asymmetric REE outcomes.